 Adjusting to the pace of Roy’s up-tempo offense is a big jump for any player going into his freshman year, but White has handled it considerably well given that fact.

 The starting point guard for the Heels is one of the best scoring guards in the country.
 His ability to score at every level, mixed with his strength makes him almost unguardable when he is really feeling it.

-Look at his performance against the Longhorns when he dropped 33 points in a losing effort.
-White tried his best to will the Heels shooting 10/17 from the field, knocking down five of his six free throws in that game.
-He spots up, come off the screen, and can even do it off the dribble.
+Just go look at his performance against the Longhorns when he dropped 33 points in a losing effort as a good reference.
+White tried his best to will the Heels to a win shooting 10/17 from the field and knocking down five of his six free throws in that game.
+He spots up, creates off the screen well, and can even do it off the dribble.
 Think it’s safe to say he can put the ball in the bucket.